 Voluntary Consensus Process

-GEC works cooperatively and assists standards development organizations (SDOs) in their development of IT sustainability criteria and standards for use in EPEAT.
+GEC works cooperatively with standards development organizations (SDOs) in their implementation of the Dynamic Standard Development Process.

 - Openness: The procedures or processes used are open to interested parties.
 Such parties are provided meaningful opportunities to participate in standards development on a non-discriminatory basis.
 The procedures or processes for participating in standards development and for developing the standard are transparent.